sitesauce/cli/readme.md

 ```

 You might also have noticed we're specifying the port via the `--port` flag, skipping the port prompt and making the whole process faster.

+### Known limitations

+If your local server uses a self-signed certificate and forces HTTPS support, there's a chance the deployment will fail.
+To fix it, you can temporally unsecure your site while you deploy.
+For example, when deploying a Valet site you've used `valet secure` on, you might have to run `valet unsecure` before deploying.

 ## Usage